 That first step of “knowing where you stand” is oftentimes the most difficult part of the process for information security organizations - because it involves shedding light on what is unknown, which is both a technical and emotional process.
 We underestimate the fact that for many organizations, especially those reliant on legacy tech, ignorance can be bliss.

-Security and technology leaders with a clear understanding of the potential impacts of cyber risk, and who are willing to expose even their own failures within the effort to implement a secure digital transformation initiative, are in a position where their work has the opportunity to create immense value.
+Security and technology leaders with a clear understanding of the potential impacts of cyber risk, and who are willing to expose even their own failures in the effort to implement a secure digital transformation initiative, are in a position where their work has the opportunity to create immense value.

 Going through that initial process of assessing where security gaps lie is a brave and necessary step.
 To understand what these risks mean to each unique organization, security leaders have to determine where their cybersecurity program management stands at the most baseline level across cybersecurity best practices at a minimum, which usually translates to compliance.

 Popular voluntary frameworks like the National Institute of Standards (NIST) Cybersecurity Framework, which can be tailored to fit the needs of any unique organization, is a great place to start.
 CISOs and CIOs are able to know where they stand on cybersecurity and IT best practices by assessing their organization against compliance standards or security controls from frameworks like the NIST CSF, which credibly maps to standards such as ISO27001, the CIS 20, DFARS/NIST SP 800-171 and NERC-CIP.

 Adding cyber risk on top of all of these standards by leveraging cyber risk quantification and measurement methodologies such as NIST 800-30, FAIR, and other methodologies help organizations move from a compliance mindset to a risk-based approach.
 Building a cyber risk strategy around to identify risks across technology, operations, and assets, while tying them to strategic organizational objectives is also important to facilitate this shift.